 Michael Borselli approaches the podium questioning how this will affect a Title V definition.
 Miss Guarino highlights that there is a definition regarding larger houses where you divide by the total number of rooms.
 She states that our definitions and the Title V should reflect each other, and Mr. Andrews states that it is not on the agenda.

-Mr. Andrews, Ms. Princiotta, Mr. Meier, and Mr. Uitti all are in favor of approving the new bedroom definition.
+Mr. Andrews Ms. Principita.
+Mr. Major, and Mr. Hitti all are in favor of approxing the new bodroom.